finos/symphony-bdk-java/docs/spring-boot/app-starter.md

         allowed-credentials: true # Access-Control-Allow-Credentials response header for CORS request
         allowed-method: ["POST", "GET"] # list of HTTP methods to allow
         allowed-headers: "*" # list of headers that a request can list as allowed (multiple values allowed by using ["header-name-1", "header-name-2"])
-        exposed-headers: "*" # list of response headers that a response can have and can be exposed (multiple values allowed by using ["header-name-1", "header-name-2"])
+        exposed-headers: ["header-name-1", "header-name-2"] # list of response headers that a response can have and can be exposed, the value "*" is not allowed for this field.

 logging:
   level: